 4. Adjustable-rate mortgages

-- Interest rates of adjustable-rate mortgages (ARMs) are not fixed, which means that they can go up or down depending on market conditions.
+- Interest rates of adjustable-rate mortgages (ARMs), for example, 10/1 ARM mortgages, are not fixed, meaning they can go up or down depending on market conditions.

 - Most of the ARM products have a fixed interest rate for a few years before changing to a variable interest rate for the rest of the term.